syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Bookmarks.md

 paragraph.ParagraphFormat.HorizontalAlignment = Syncfusion.DocIO.DLS.HorizontalAlignment.Center

-'Add a paragraph into section
+'Adds a paragraph into section

 paragraph = section.AddParagraph()

-'Add a new bookmark start into paragraph with name "Northwind"
+'Adds a new bookmark start into paragraph with name "Northwind"

 paragraph.AppendBookmarkStart("Northwind")

-'Add a text between the bookmark start and end into paragraph
+'Adds a text between the bookmark start and end into paragraph

 paragraph.AppendText("The Northwind sample database (Northwind.mdb) is included with all versions of Access.
 It provides data you can experiment with and database objects that demonstrate features you might want to implement in your own databases.")

-'Add a new bookmark end into paragraph with name " Northwind "
+'Adds a new bookmark end into paragraph with name " Northwind "

 paragraph.AppendBookmarkEnd("Northwind")

-'Add a text after the bookmark end
+'Adds a text after the bookmark end

 paragraph.AppendText(" Using Northwind, you can become familiar with how a relational database is structured and how the database objects work together to help you enter, store, manipulate, and print your data.")

-'Save the document in the given name and format
+'Saves the document in the given name and format

 document.Save("Bookmarks.docx", FormatType.Docx)

-'Release the resources occupied by WordDocument instance
+'Releases the resources occupied by WordDocument instance

 document.Close()